ahmedfgad/GeneticAlgorithmPython/docs/source/index.rst

        fitness = 1.0 / numpy.abs(output - desired_output)
        return fitness

-Next is to prepare the parameters of PyGAD.
+Next is to prepare the parameters of
+`PyGAD <https://pypi.org/project/pygad>`__.
 Here is an example for a set of parameters.

 .. code:: python